 Future of Online Gaming in New York

 New York faces an uncertain future with regard to online gambling.
-The state may have proverbially bitten off more than it can chew with regard to gaming expansion and may require some time to let the dust settle before it further expands gambling.
+The state may have proverbially bitten off more than it can chew with regards to gaming expansion and may require some time to let the dust settle before it further expands gambling.
 However, with neighboring New Jersey and Pennsylvania having greatly expanded legalized gambling, New York may not have much time to get its house in order before it permanently loses customers to casinos in neighboring states.
-New York risks a return to the days where its residents took busses down to Atlantic City and New Jersey ended up benefiting from New York dollars.
+New York risks a return to the days where its residents took buses down to Atlantic City and New Jersey ended up benefiting from New York dollars.

-It is anticipated that online gambling as well as sports gambling will eventually pass in New York.
+It is anticipated that online gambling, as well as sports gambling, will eventually pass in New York.
 The 2018 legislative election may serve as the catalyst for passage.
 Democrats have largely been the party supportive of the expansion thus far, and the Democratic Party stands to gain seats in the upcoming legislative elections.
 The online gaming bill is likely to be brought up for passage yet again in the upcoming legislative session.
 At some point, the empirical data may convince legislators of the necessity of passing the legislation.
 Further, as casino operators lose business to neighboring states, they may gain the political will to band together in a unified lobbying effort.